History

 The Willoughby Family

-Birdsall House has been the home of the Willoughby family since 1729 when Thomas and Elizabeth Willoughby inherited the house from Elizabeth’s parents.
+Birdsall House, however, has been the home of the Willoughby family since 1729 when Thomas and Elizabeth Willoughby inherited the house from Elizabeth’s parents.
 They set about converting the original Tudor house into a much grander Georgian style house.
 Thomas and Elizabeth’s son Henry expanded further by adding a new wing in 1775 which gave the family new State Rooms; the Oval Room and the Ballroom.

 In 1873 Henry, 8th Lord Middleton employed the renowned Victorian architect Anthony Salvin to further extend the house.
 Salvin added a symmetrical wing opposite the Georgian wing (now the Dining Room) on the other side of the house and also added a further storey to the main block of the house along with a service wing on the back of the house.